FlowFuse/website/src/blog/2024/06/dashboard-1-deprecated.md

    - dashboard 2.0
 ---

 Dave Conway-Jones, the lead maintainer of Node-RED Dashboard, has [just announced](https://discourse.nodered.org/t/node-red-dashboard-v1-deprecation-notice/89006) that Node-RED Dashboard has been formally deprecated, meaning there will be no further development activity on the project.

-As the successor to this project, FlowFuse Dashboard (also known as Node-RED Dashboard 2.0) is available now, and we recommend looking into migrating your flows.
+[FlowFuse Dashboard](https://dashboard.flowfuse.com/) (also known as Node-RED Dashboard 2.0) is a natural successor to Node-RED Dashboard, and in this article, we detail what FlowFuse Dashboard offers, and how you can get started.

 <!--more-->